-Hiking is a great opportunity to get outside with our boys.
+Hiking games are a great way to get outside with our boys.
 Our pack has a hike every third Sunday.
-We vary the location, length and difficulty so that everyone can participate.
+We vary the location, length, and difficulty so that everyone can participate.
 We love to put the “outing” in Scouting by taking a long walk!

 Sometimes if you tell an elementary school-aged boy that you’re going for a long walk, you might hear whining.
 But tell them you’re going on an ABC hike or a scavenger hunt hike or a penny hike, and you just might pique their interest.

 Playing hiking games can add an element of excitement for both older kids and younger kids.
 Often, they can be done with few (if any) supplies.

-I’ve compiled a list of different types of hikes that will spice up your long walk!
+I've compiled a list of different types of hiking games that will spice up your long walk!
 This list of trail games has been shared over 7,000 times, so I'm sure it'll be helpful to you too!